dickeyy/collatz/README.md

 conjecture, also known as the 3n + 1 problem.
 It builds upon and extends the work from an earlier, now archived repository [here](https://github.com/dickeyy/Collatz-Calculator).

+Read about the conjecture [here](https://en.wikipedia.org/wiki/Collatz_conjecture).

+Algorithms in this repo. are listed [here](#algorithms).
+I recommend using the Go program, as it's the fastest and most efficient.

 ## The Collatz Conjecture: An Enigmatic Mathematical Puzzle

 The Collatz conjecture, named after the mathematician [Lothar Collatz](https://en.wikipedia.org/wiki/Lothar_Collatz), is the most intriguing unsolved problem in mathematics (in my opinion).
 It's deceptively simple to state, yet has resisted proof for decades.

 The conjecture works as follows: